ParlayANN: Scalable and Deterministic Parallel Graph-Based Approximate Nearest Neighbor Search Algorithms: Preliminaries

 We define $k$-ANNS as $k$-approximate NNS.
 With clear context, we omit $k$ and call them NNS and ANNS.
-We now introduce the measure of accuracy most commonly used for ANNS, frequently referred to as \textit{recall}.
+We now introduce the most commonly-used measure of accuracy for ANNS, frequently referred to as \textit{recall}.